-1. Set your popsicle stick sticking out off the edge of a table, with a heavy book on the other end to keep it from falling.
+1. Set a popsicle stick sticking out off the edge of a table, with a book on the other end to keep it from falling.

-2. Try balancing a pencil vertically on top of it.
+2. Try balancing a pencil vertically on the popsicle stick.
 If you can get it to balance, try pushing the pencil the tiniest bit.